-Be prepared to come early on race day as you will need to ride your bikes to T1.
-It’s about a 1/2 mile ride to T1 at Still Water Lake Estates.
-Be sure to bring something to carry all your T1 gear, on your bike, to T1.
+Be prepared to come early on race day as you will need to ride your bikes to the transition area from parking at Jensen Nature Park.
+Be sure to bring something to carry all your gear, on your bike, to transition.

 SAFETY / MEDICAL

 Medical personnel will provide on-site first aid and medical assistance if needed.
 They will be located at the start and near the finish line.

 Lifeguards on kayaks & SUP’s will be monitoring the water portion of the event.